melletron/sub-resource-integrity-4-all/README.md

 Secondly, the css-checker will load the sha256 library and assign it to the window even if the browser natively supports integrity checking.

 Besides these things, it would be nice if we could have a gulp, webpack, jspm plugin that creates the hashes for you build time.

+So feel free to discuss, fork, use and create pull request.